puppetsw/CivilSurveySuite/README.md

 ### Insert Pictures From Folder
 * Insert picture(s) tool

-### Traverse Windows
-* When user selects a line in traverse window it should clear the current traverse?
-  * This should fix the issue with the basePoint not being set and zoom?
-* Add ability to select multiple lines.
-  * Pick in order, so we can test if the next line is connected to the previous.
-* Add load/save to traverse palette
-* Add Curves to traverse?

 ### Point Reports
 > Generates detailed point reports with user controlled columns.
 Includes Lat/Lon and alignment station/offset fields.
 Save entire report as HTML or data table only to CSV, DBF, XML, etc.  Also include extended point data columns (Civil3D UDP)!